peterhinch/micropython-nano-gui/README.md

 # 4. Device drivers

-Device drivers capable of supporting `nanogui` can be extremely simple: see the `drivers/sharp/sharp.py` for a minimal example.
+Device drivers capable of supporting `nanogui` can be extremely simple: see `drivers/sharp/sharp.py` for a minimal example.
+It should be noted that the supplied device drivers are designed purely to support nanogui.
+To conserve RAM they provide for the transfer of an external frame buffer to the device and little else.
+Such a transfer typically takes a few tens of milliseconds.
+Many driver chips support graphics primitives in hardware.
+In performance orientated applications such as games, drivers using these capabilities will be faster than those provided here.

 For a driver to support `nanogui` it must be subclassed from `framebuf.FrameBuffer` and provide `height` and `width` bound variables being